 On this page we explain the benefits offered by Standard Life Medicare Supplement Plan D and compare it with other plans available in Arizona.
 Our goal is to help you find the best plan for your needs at the best possible cost.

 What is Standard Life Medicare Supplement Plan D?

 Medicare Supplement Plan D helps Arizona beneficiaries pay for the gaps in their Traditional Medicare coverage.
-This Medicare Plan D, serviced by Standard Life and Accident Insurance Company, starts at $142.79* per month.
+This Medigap Plan D, insured by Standard Life and Accident Insurance Company, starts at $142.79* per month.

-A Plan D supplement covers the following standard set of benefits:
+A Plan D supplement offers the following standard set of benefits:

 - Medicare Part A hospital and coinsurance costs up to 365 days after Original Medicare benefits are used up